Looking for the best affordable camera for landscape photography?!

 - Fast and accurate focus

-- Articulated touchscreen – shooting and filing in all angles
+- Articulated touchscreen – shooting and filming in all angles

 - Wi-Fi and NFC with Bluetooth